 Every household has structured military-specific data: rank and pay grade (E-1 through E-9, W-1 through W-5, O-1 through O-10), service component (Active, Reserve, National Guard), service branch (Army, Navy, Air Force, Marines, Coast Guard, Space Force), service-connected disability rating (where applicable), and the structured benefit calculations: BRS continuation pay (where eligible), VA loan entitlement (with use history), VA disability compensation (with CRDP/CRSC offsets where applicable), BAH and BAS allowances, SBP election (where retirement-eligible), and any remaining GI Bill entitlement.
 TSP allocation is structured with current contribution rate, fund allocation, and the BRS-matching contribution amount.

-The Data Set ships as JSON and CSV.
-The WealthSynth Methodology PDF documents the DoD pay grade taxonomy, the BRS-vs-Legacy retirement system distinction, the VA disability rating-to-compensation calculation chain, the SBP election structure, the CRDP/CRSC offset rules, and the calibration source for typical service profiles.
+The Data Set ships as JSON and CSV, accompanied by the Methodology PDF.
+The DoD pay grade taxonomy, the BRS-vs-Legacy retirement system distinction, the VA disability rating-to-compensation calculation chain, the SBP election structure, and the CRDP/CRSC offset rules are built into the Data Set's structure and fields; typical service profiles are calibrated against public DoD and VA data.

 A redacted summary of one household from this Data Set — names, employers, exact balances, and metro area are stripped.
 Ages are bucketed, income and net worth are reported as bands.
 The full record (and all 90 like it) ships in the ZIP.